An Ideal Filter

 The need for selectivity in a receiver and the ability of available filters to deliver that can strongly influence receiver architecture.
 Selectivity can be obtained with suitable filters at the RF stage of a receiver, but if the bandwidth and stop band attenuation requirements cannot be met with an RF filter another option is to down convert the signal and implement high selectivity at the IF stage such as in a super heterodyne receiver.
 This approach however necessitates image rejection filters – so the ability to achieve reasonable levels of selectivity at RF can simplify architecture choices.
 In fact sufficiently high selectivity close to the antenna can significantly simplify the demodulation electronics downstream.

-In this short introduction to Shape Factor and Selectivity we have seen how a real world filters deviation from ideal behavior needs to be quantified and that in the transition band common tools are shape factor and selectivity.
-We have touched on the impact of both resonator Q and the filter order (number of resonators in a design) can influence a filters behavior in the transition band.
+In this short introduction to Shape Factor and Selectivity, we have seen how real-world filter deviation from ideal behavior needs to be quantified and that in the transition band, common tools to do that are shape factor and selectivity.
+We have touched on how both resonator Q and the filter order (number of resonators in a design) can influence a filters behavior in the transition band.
 And we have seen how the topic of selectivity can expand out to influence the behavior and complexity of a receiver and how well it can perform relative to system level specifications such as ACR and ACS.